ABOUT THE SPORTS SOURCE

 In the Fall of 2003 a new kind of television show came to East Tennessee.
-Fully independently owned and operated, The Sports Source remains the area’s first and only year-round sports-talk show on television and the area’s longest-running independent show.
+Independently owned and operated, The Sports Source remains the area’s only year-round sports-talk show on television and the area’s longest-running independent show.

 The Sports Source initially hit air as a pair of weekly pre- and post-game shows before and after University of Tennessee football games in ‘03.
 The pre-game shows were a mix of detailed previews and tailgate-type fun.
 The post-game shows were dedicated to opinion, analysis and viewer call-ins.

-Airing on UPN affiliate WEEE-TV, that first incarnation of the show featured host and producer John Pennington along with Bob Hodge, Chuck Cavalaris, former Vols Scott Galyon, Sterling Henton and Bubba Miller, with Phil Williams on-board to provide a pure fan’s perspective.
-A rotation of Dewey Warren, Jimmy Hyams, Jim Wogan, Ralph Miranda, and others rounded out that first Fall’s line-up.
+Airing on UPN affiliate WEEE-TV, that first incarnation of the show featured host and producer John Pennington along with Bob Hodge, Chuck Cavalaris, former Vols Scott Galyon, Bubba Miller, with Phil Williams on-board to provide a pure fan’s perspective.
+A rotation of Dewey Warren, Jimmy Hyams, Jim Wogan, Ralph Miranda, Sterling Henton, and others rounded out that first Fall’s line-up.

-Those 2003 shows were broadcast live from a studio in Seymour specifically built for The Sports Source.
+Those 2003 shows were broadcast live from a studio in Seymour built specifically for The Sports Source.
 The signal from studio to station was sent via banded T-1 lines.
-While television over the web is common (and a heckuva lot easier) today, in ’03 it was a type of signal delivery that left most engineers scratching their heads.
+While television over the internet is common (and a heckuva lot easier) today, in ’03 it was a type of signal delivery that left most engineers scratching their heads.

 In 2004 the show faced an enormous challenge as the UPN affiliation in Knoxville moved from WEEE-TV to WVLT-TV.
 The new station wanted to use its HD back-channel to carry the UPN signal.
 After reaching an agreement with WVLT, The Sports Source became a weekly, year-round show on the new MyVLT.

-Those ’04 shows were taped at Spicy’s in Powell.
-By the fall of 2005 the show had moved to the studios of HP Video in downtown Knoxville.
-Those years featured a regular rotation of Bob, Chuck, Jimmy, Mike Strange, Mike Griffith, Dave Hooker and John Adams alongside the host.
+Those ’04 shows were taped at Spicy’s, a sports bar in Powell.
+By the fall of 2005 the show had moved to the studios of HP Video in North Knoxville.
+Those years featured a regular rotation of Hodge, Cavalaris, Hyams, Mike Strange, Mike Griffith, Dave Hooker and John Adams alongside the host.

 In 2006, The Sports Source moved to its current home at WATE-TV and the Greystone Mansion studios.
 The jump to one of the three main affiliates in Knoxville television was a testimony to the show’s quick growth.
 It also meant a return to a live format.
 Since January of ’06 The Sports Source has thrived in its current timeslot – Sunday mornings at 11am.

-During the WATE years The Sports Source has featured the very best analysts in East Tennessee.
-Former Vol footballers like Bobby Scott, Mike Stowell, Pat Ryan, Will Overstreet, David Ligon, and Shazzon Bradley have filled the show’s ranks.
+During the WATE years, The Sports Source has featured the very best analysts in East Tennessee.
+Former Vol footballers like Bobby Scott, Mike Stowell, Pat Ryan, Will Overstreet, David Ligon, Brian Randolph, Marlon Walls and Daniel Hood have filled the show’s ranks.
 Basketball analysts have included former players Dane Bradshaw and Isiah Victor as well as former UT head coach Don DeVoe and former Vol assistants Mark Pancratz and Houston Fancher.
 And former UT swimmer Brittany Nauta (now Tarwater) was a featured member of the show for several of the WATE years.

 “We take the show seriously, but we try not to take ourselves too seriously,” Pennington said of his show.
 “From Day One we wanted viewers to tune in and feel like they’re simply sitting around with friends, talking about the Vols.
 We joke and laugh, make fun of ourselves and each other, just as we do when the cameras aren’t on.
 As producer, I get to work with people I like.
 I think that comes through when people watch the show.